 Final: 3 hours.
-1 essay question (in essay format: intro, thesis, conc).
+3 essay questions (in essay format: intro, thesis, conc); there is a choice of questions.

 Important notice Re: attendance.
 Please note: In order for a seminar to be successful, students must attend and be prepared.
-Therefore, if you attend fewer than 75% of the classes (in the period Sept 19th-Dec 5th inclusive) you will not be allowed to write the final exam.
+Therefore, if you attend fewer than 75% of the classes (in the period Sept 18th-Dec 4th inclusive) you will not be allowed to write the final exam.